YanjieZhao96/YanjieZhao96.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🐰 About Me

+In 2019, I obtained my Bachelor's degree from [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/), under the guidance of [Prof. Haoyu Wang](https://howiepku.github.io/).
+Subsequently, I commenced my doctoral studies at [Monash University](https://www.monash.edu/), where I had the privilege of being supervised by [Prof. John Grundy](https://sites.google.com/site/johncgrundy/) and [Prof. Li Li](http://lilicoding.github.io/).
 I completed my PhD at [Monash University](https://www.monash.edu/) in September 2023.
-I will be joining [the Ohio State University (OSU)](https://www.osu.edu/) as a Post Doctoral Researcher, working under the supervision of [Prof. Zhiqiang Lin](https://web.cse.ohio-state.edu/~lin.3021/).

-Previously, in 2019, I obtained my Bachelor's degree from [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/), under the guidance of [Prof. Haoyu Wang](https://howiepku.github.io/).
-Subsequently, I commenced my doctoral studies at [Monash University](https://www.monash.edu/), where I had the privilege of being supervised by [Prof. John Grundy](https://sites.google.com/site/johncgrundy/) and [Prof. Li Li](http://lilicoding.github.io/).

 My research interests include software engineering and software security.
 If you would like to reach me, please send an email to <a href="mailto:carolzhao233@gmail.com">carolzhao233@gmail.com</a>.